kris098e/5th_term/5th_term/algorithms_propability/Exam/Exam_questions_and_notes.md

 given that
 $$h: U \to [m]_{0}$$
-i.e it has to use all spots `m`, for all input keys in the universe `m`
+i.e it has to use all spots `m`, for all input keys in the universe `U`
 - We handle all collisions with chaining
 	- what is the length of the linked list at index `i` in the hash table? say we hash some collection of elements $S$ where $|S| = n$.